Articles | Volume 19, issue 1

 Short summary

-Icebergs in fjords serve as important habitat for marine mammals.
-This study examines the dynamics of iceberg habit in a glacier-fjord system and its impact on harbor seal life-history events such as pupping and molting (shedding).
-By combining velocity tracking from time-lapse cameras with aerial surveys, we analyzed iceberg movement and linked it to seal abundance and distribution in the fjord.
+Icebergs in fjords serve as an important habitat for marine mammals.
+This study examines the dynamics of iceberg habits in a glacier–fjord system and its impact on harbor seal life-history events such as pupping and molting (shedding).
+By combining feature tracking from time-lapse cameras with aerial surveys, we analyzed iceberg movement and linked it to seal abundance and distribution in the fjord.
 Our work reveals that plume dynamics can influence seal populations over daily to annual timescales.

 Amy Jenson, Jason M. Amundson, Jonathan Kingslake, and Eran Hood